One of the debates going on right now, thanks to the recession and the rising cost of college, is whether or not your degree is worth the money.

 Earlier this year, outstanding student loan debt surpassed credit card debt.
 Rising levels of college debt, combined with a tough job market, have many questioning the cost of college.
 According to the COUNTRY Financial Security Index, 26% of those surveyed feel that college is no longer a good financial investment.
 This represents a drop from 81% to 58% of people feeling college is a good investment.

 Not only are more people questioning the value of college, more expect that students will help bear more of the burden.
-46% of those surveyed said that they put their own retirement savings ahead of paying for a child’s college experience.
+46% of those surveyed said that they put their own retirement savings ahead of paying for a child's college experience.
 78% of Americans think that college students should work part-time to help pay for college.
-And, of course, most people accept that student loans are likely to play a big part in covering college costs, especially if college savings and scholarships don’t amount to enough to pay for university.
+And, of course, most people accept that public and private student loans are likely to play a big part in covering college costs, especially if college savings and scholarships don't amount to enough to pay for university.

 What Makes College Worth the Cost?